Twitchkidd/gfcom-dep-2020/_posts/trepedatious-fistful-of-spinach.md

 I want to fix two things before anything else today, one being the layout of the cards, because they're a jumbled mess, first the quote of the day though, for a (hopefully) quick win.
 Two elements vs. five.

 Oh, turns out "trepedatious" is a word because people use it and know what it means, not because it's in a dictionary.
 "Trepidation" is a word in the dictionary, "trepedatious" can be searched for on Twitter and get hundreds of thousands of hits.

+// Well that's different.
+I've got to polish that off in a bit, time for Dawa to get another walk/run in before the workday can begin in earnest!